abaldeweg/desk_storage/README.md

 ```

 - ENV - Set to `prod`, `dev` or `test`
-- STORAGE - Can be `file` or `gcp-bucket`
-- FILE_PATH - Path where to store the files, only for file storage
 - GCP_BUCKET_NAME - If `gcp-bucket` was chosen as storage, then define the bucket name.
 - GOOGLE_APPLICATION_CREDENTIALS - Key file, for auth and buckets
 - CORS_ALLOW_ORIGIN - Allowed origins